RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

+It is possible to retrieve a rough estimate of the fundamental mode pulsation periods based on the mean density formula, $P_{\rm pulsation} = Q \sqrt{\rho_\odot/\langle \rho \rangle}$, where the pulsation constant $Q = 0.04\,{\rm d}$ is representative of the characteristic range inferred from the observed pulsation periods, e.g., \citet{Stellingwerf1975,Jorgensen1967}.

+We found that the binary-made RR Lyrae have systematically shorter pulsation periods ($0.15$~--~$0.3\,{\rm d}$) than single-made RR Lyrae ($0.35$~--~$0.45\,{\rm d}$).
+This difference is related to the fact that binary-made RR Lyrae are more compact than single-made RR Lyrae.
+While both single- and binary-made RR Lyrae undergo a He flash at nearly identical core mass distributions, their hydrogen envelope masses and metallicities differ.
+In particular, single-made RR Lyrae typically have cores of $0.495$~--~$0.515\,{\rm M}_\odot$ and envelopes of $0.22$~--~$0.24\,{\rm M}_\odot$.
+In comparison, binary-made RR Lyrae have cores of $0.460$~--~$0.475\,{\rm M}_\odot$ and envelopes of $0.04$~--~$0.07\,{\rm M}_\odot$.
+Therefore, binary-made RR Lyrae always have relatively thin metal-rich envelopes, while single-made metal-poor RR Lyrae have thicker metal-poor envelopes.
+As a result, the latter are systematically less dense and, correspondingly, have longer pulsation periods.

+The prevalence of short-period variables in the observed subsample of metal-rich RR Lyrae seems to match the predictions of our model \citep[see, e.g.,][]{Muraveva18,Garofalo2022,Mullen22}.
+However, a comparison with the observed distributions of the RR Lyrae pulsation periods will require a much more detailed asteroseismic modelling than applying the mean density formulae \citep{Plachy2021}.
+In particular, such modelling could elucidate the effects of the systematic differences in masses, compositions, and distinct formation processes of binary-made and single-made RR Lyrae.
+Furthermore, additional studies are necessary to model the population and properties of the pulsators that ignited helium non-degenerately, which are not included in this study (see, e.g., \citealt{Smolec13,Chadid17}).
+In conclusion, this calculation tentatively suggests that shorter-period pulsators may be more promising candidates for binary-made RR Lyrae and, hence, for finding short-period companions.
+Conversely, single-made RR Lyrae, with their longer pulsation periods, may accommodate a wide range of binary companions.

-Lastly, the answer to a general question of how a stellar pulsator emerges from the preceding binary mass transfer episode and whether such pulsations may interfere with mass transfer is, as of yet, not known and is worth studying.
+Lastly, the answer to the general question of how a stellar pulsator emerges from the preceding binary mass transfer episode, and whether such pulsations may interfere with mass transfer or perhaps start after the end of mass transfer, remains unknown and is worth studying.
+MESA runs used in this study do not provide direct pulsation data, although these questions may be analysed, for example, with MESA and the Gyre code \citep{Townsend2013}.
+It is also worth examining the possible effects related to the change of initial helium abundance with metallicity, which is ignored in this study.
+The effects of non-solar helium abundances should be particularly pronounced for the Thick Disk and Bulge populations.